Neonatal abstinence syndrome (NAS)

 - Poor growth in the uterus

-- Being born to soon
+- Being born too soon (preterm or

 - Birth defects